 Breach.
-You must show that the contractor failed to meet contractual obligations.
+You must show that the contractor failed to meet his or her contractual obligations.
 This is usually the heart of the case-you'll need to prove, for example, that the contractor failed to do agreed-upon work or did work of poor quality.